Preliminary Hearing Set for Man Accused of Killing Pair in Corona Theater

-(CNS) – A preliminary hearing is set Friday for a 21-year- old man who claimed voices compelled him to fatally shoot two people in a Corona movie theater.
+(CNS) – A preliminary hearing is set to go Friday for a 21- year-old man who claimed voices compelled him to fatally shoot two people in a Corona movie theater.

 Joseph Jimenez of Corona is accused of gunning down Anthony Barajas, 19, and Rylee Goodrich, 18, both also of Corona, in July 2021 at the Regal Edwards Theater.